 i30 N TCR customer team secures TCR Asia title

-A Hyundai driver is guaranteed the 2019 TCR Asia crown after teammates Luca Engstler and Diego Moran won a race apiece at Zhejiang International Circuit (July 5-7).
-The drivers’ title fight will be decided between the two Liqui Moly Team Engstler i30 N TCR drivers – the team having now clinched their championship with a weekend to spare.
-Engstler won Race 1 in dominant fashion, converting his pole position into a lights-to-flag victory.
-In Race 2 the young German, part of the Hyundai Motorsport Customer Racing Junior Driver stable, fought from tenth on the reverse grid up to third, setting fastest lap in the process to round out an all i30 N TCR podium
+A Hyundai driver is guaranteed the 2019 TCR Asia crown after teammates Luca Engstler, and Diego Moran won a race apiece at Zhejiang International Circuit (July 5-7).
+The drivers’ title fight will be decided between the two Liqui Moly Team Engstler i30 N TCR drivers – the team has now clinched their championship with a weekend to spare.
+Engstler dominantly won Race 1, converting his pole position into a lights-to-flag victory.
+In Race 2 the young German, part of the Hyundai Motorsport Customer Racing Junior Driver stable, fought from tenth on the reverse grid up to third, setting the fastest lap in the process to round out an all i30 N TCR podium.

 It was Moran who won – his first victory in an i30 N TCR – ahead of Solite Indigo Racing’s Pepe Oriola, who finished second in both races at the Chinese track, having completed a Hyundai 1-2 behind Engstler in Race 1.

 i30 N TCR drivers take double victory from Red Bull Ring weekend

 Target Competition’s Josh Files retook the lead of the TCR Europe series after a dominant weekend for the i30 N TCR teams at the Red Bull Ring (July 12-14).
 He qualified second fastest, in the middle of a Hyundai 1-2-3 lead by BRC Racing Team man Luca Filippi and completed by M Racing driver Nelson Panciatici.
 However, Files was able to get the best start of the three and took the lead, holding off Filippi for his second win of the season at the head of a Hyundai 1-2.